Student Loan Repayment Changes 2025-26: New Thresholds, Rates & Calculation Guide

 Should you pay off your student loan early?
 Generally, no. Here's why:

-• Loans are written off after 30 years
+- Loans are written off after 25-40 years depending on your plan

 Consider early repayment if: